Wolverines tidy up on turnovers after Beilein lowers the boom

 Ann Arbor — Michigan coach John Beilein's halftime speech focused on one topic: turnovers.

-For a team that is one of the best in the nation at taking care of the ball, the No. 4 Wolverines uncharacteristically committed eight alone in the first half against Air Force.
+For a team that's one of the best in the nation at taking care of the ball, the No. 4 Wolverines uncharacteristically turned it over eight times in the first half against Air Force.

 But Michigan cleaned up its act and won the turnover battle handily, 20-11, to help turn a closer-than-expected contest into a rout in Saturday's 71-50 win at Crisler Center.